 You really only need some of the following to get started;

 - ceramic mugs with coffee, cider or hot chocolate, porcelain teacups for tea, wine glasses filled with wine.

 Any of these being family hand-me-downs or vintage are all the better.

 - platters and small plates for the bits and pieces of pastries, cheese, meats, olives and whatever suits your fancy

-- warm blanket or throw for curling up on the cosy chair or love seat
+- a warm blanket or throw for curling up on the cozy chair or love seat

 - comfy clothes like thick socks and sweaters